nicholaswinter/slave2al/Wk2/readme.md

 Wk 2

-Honestly coming upon reflection, I found processing quite difficult to navigate.
+Honestly coming upon reflection, I found processing quite difficult to understand in regards to how the coding language reads.

 Processing:
 Cheatsheet
 Line: 0,0 STARTING POINT 0,0 ENDING
 Rect: 0,0 WHERE(can insert mouse), 0,0 SIZE

+Notable Artists:
+- Ryoji Ikeda
+- Raven Kwow

+Personally, having mentioned mental health this week, in the form of anxiety interests me.
+Even dreams.
+Anxious dreams and how can I create a system them that looks to correct these anxieties through music or white noise?
+Including visuals, colours or patterns to help your 'sleep state'?
+This would interest me most - Creating atmospheres in which allows a being to enter their sleep without hestiations or distracting thoughts, a program that can detect when those thoughts are triggered, and then counteract them.

 Example artists
 - Piet Mondrian